Cover Letter for Internship Examples | How to Write (Format)

 Address the manager by their name

-You should ensure that the cover letter for the internship addresses the hiring manager by his/her name.
+You should ensure that the cover letter addresses the hiring manager by his/her name.
 This enables you to demonstrate your seriousness concerning the position and your resourcefulness.
-The hiring manager’s name can be obtained through the company website, LinkedIn, Google Search, or a phone call of inquiry to the company.
+The hiring manager’s name can be obtained through the company’s website, LinkedIn, Google Search, or a phone call or inquiry to the company.

 Dear Mr. Hugh,